 As our panelists confirmed, there’s no denying that the sales incentives and President’s Club landscape has changed forever.
 And it’s not going back to what it was before the pandemic.

-That doesn’t mean you can’t offer meaningful sales incentives and President’s Club options for your employees.
-Instead, it requires that you think outside the box and adapt your strategies to fit a post-COVID world.
-If you’d like to hear how Bluebaord can help, request a demo today.
+That doesn’t mean you can’t offer meaningful sales incentive programs and President’s Club options for your employees.
+Instead, it requires that you think outside the box and adapt your incentive strategies to fit a post-COVID world.
+If you’d like to hear how Blueboard can help, request a demo today.